FileBin/uix-shell/README.md

 # Uix shell

-Uix shell is wrapper around nix-shell, to working with it without terminal.
+Uix shell is wrapper around nix-shell, to work with it without terminal.

 ## Features

-* Reports build fail notifications using libnotify
+* Reports build fails with a notification using libnotify

 ## Planned